otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Appeals

 If you are concerned about any aspect of your assessment, approach the course lecturer in the first instance.
 We support an open-door policy and aim to resolve issues promptly.
-Further support is available from the **Head of Information Technology (Michael Holtz)** and **Second/Third-Year Coordinator (Grayson Orr)**. **Otago Polytechnic** has a formal process for academic appeals if necessary.
+Further support is available from the **Head of Information Technology (Michael Holtz)**. **Otago Polytechnic** has a formal process for academic appeals if necessary.

 ### Other Documents